 Alma Mater: Indiana University in Bloomington, Indiana.
 I left with a journalism degree and along the way, met my Hoosier husband.

-Family: Husband Ian, son Stellan, born in September 2011, and teacup Yorkie, Izzy.
-My parents retire down in Arizona, not far from my younger sister, Allyson.
+Family: Husband Ian, son Stellan, daughter Phoebe and teacup Yorkie, Izzy.
+My mother is in Arizona, not far from my younger sister, Allyson.